-I have had many conversations with Conservative Christians about this topic, I always recommend several books to read if they truly want to find the answers.
-As far as I know in every case none of them has ever taken up my challenge to read the recommended books.
-If you’re not prepared to study and you are not prepared to read opposing arguments, then you will never change your mind about anything, but you can also not expect to be taken seriously.
+I have had many conversations with Conservative Christians about this topic.
+I always recommend several books to read if they truly want to find the answers.
+As far as I know in every case none have ever taken up my challenge to read the recommended books.
+Be prepared to study and read opposing arguments, else you will never change your mind about anything, but you can also not expect to be taken seriously.
 One book I recommend here is in the footnotes below 3) Do read it if you genuinely want to learn more.

-2)Like expecting gay Christians to live a celibate lifestyle for instance, as happens in many churches)
+2)Like expecting gay Christians to live a celibate lifestyle for instance, (as happens in many churches)

-3) Vicky Beeching “Undivided” is a must read and an excellent starting point.
+3) Vicky Beeching “Undivided is a must read and an excellent starting point.